-The 2018 SERA-17 meeting will be held Thursday 8 November (8 am to 1 pm) in Baltimore, Maryland, following on the annual meetings of the American Society of Agronomy, the Crop Science Society of America, and the Canadian Society of Agronomy – https://www.acsmeetings.org/
+The 2019 SERA-17 meeting will be held Thursday November 14th (7:50am to 1:15pm) in San Antonio, Texas, following the annual meetings of the American Society of Agronomy, the Crop Science Society of America, and the Canadian Society of Agronomy.

 Information on the SERA-17 website provides information to researchers, extension, farm advisors and policy folks across the nation.

 Recently the information on our site was used by a group of children at The Brenham Community Center in Brenham, Texas, a town of just over 16,000 people, northwest of Houston.